thisismydesign/json-streamer/README.md

 # Json::Streamer

-Utility to support JSON streaming allowing you to get data based on various criteria (key, nesting level, etc).
+Ruby utility that supports JSON streaming allowing you to get data based on various criteria (key, nesting level, etc).

+*If you've tried JSON streaming with other Ruby libraries before (e.g. [JSON::Stream](https://github.com/dgraham/json-stream), [Yajl::FFI](https://github.com/dgraham/yajl-ffi)):*

-This gem will basically spare you the need to define you own callbacks when parsing JSON stream.
+This gem will basically spare you the need to define you own callbacks (i.e. implement an actual JSON parser using `start_object`, `end_object`, `key`, `value`, etc.).

+*If you're new to this:*

 Streaming is useful for
-- big files that not fit in the memory (or you'd rather avoid the risk)
+- big files that do not fit in the memory (or you'd rather avoid the risk)
 - files read in chunks (e.g. arriving over network)
 - cases where you expect some issue with the file (e.g. losing connection to source, invalid data at some point) but would like to get as much data as possible anyway

-Performance:
+This gem is aimed at making streaming as easy and convenient as possible.

+*Performance:*

 The gem uses JSON::Stream's events in the background.
 It was chosen because it's a pure Ruby parser.
 A similar implementation can be done using the ~10 times faster Yajl::FFI gem that is dependent on the native YAJL library.